newsha400/dockerDemo/README.md

 `npm install`
 `npm start`

-Then open your the page in
+Then open the page in
 `http://localhost:3000/`